Seatis/my-teaching-materials/workshop/first-website/README.md

  - Write two sentences about yourself and place it under your name

 #### Make sure you have all these prepared
- - Navigation bar with links (more on this later)
+ - Navigation bar with links
  - Name
  - Title
  - Two short sentences